fpdaiber/IDD_Lab1/Readme.md

 ### 1. Take apart your electronic device, and draw a schematic of what is inside.
 #### a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"

+There has to be some kind of computation that determines how fast the mouse is moving and in what direction it is moving.
+So, it has to calculate the movement and translate it into the movement that we see on the screen.

 #### b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?

+There is a LED that emits light and a camera that take thousands of pictures to measure how far the mouse has moved.
+This information is then translated and sent via the USB cable to the computer.

 #### c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?

+The device is powered via the USB cable form the computer.

 #### d.
 Is information stored in your device?
 Where?
 How?

+I don't think that there is any information stored within the devide.

 ## 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.